giantswarm/releases/aws/v17.0.0/README.md

 # :zap: Giant Swarm Release v17.0.0 for AWS :zap:

-This release provides support for Kubernetes 1.22 and has Control Groups v2 enabled by default.
-It also introduces Vertical Pod autoscaling to help size Pods for the optimal CPU and memory resources required
+This release provides support for Kubernetes 1.22, has Control Groups v2 enabled by default and it introduces Vertical Pod autoscaling to help size Pods for the optimal CPU and memory resources required.

 **Highlights**
 - Kubernetes 1.22 support;